National Institute of Dramatic Art: Library and archives

 The Rodney Seaborn Library, named in honour of arts philanthropist Rodney Seaborn AO OBE (1912–2008), is a specialist library for NIDA students, graduates and staff and is also open to the general public by appointment.
-It was created in 1980.

 The NIDA Archives collects, organises and preserves archival records created by or relating to NIDA.

 Other facilities

 The NIDA campus includes rehearsal rooms, multi-media and computer-aided design (CAD) studios, a sound stage, a lighting studio, production workshops, audio-visual facilities, and the Reg Grundy Studio film and television training and production facility.

 Ranking

 In 2018, NIDA was ranked as the 10th best drama school in the world by The Hollywood Reporter It is consistently ranked as the top school in Australia, or in the top five, by many sources.
 In 2021, it was reported as the 16th best drama school in the world by the same source, making it the only Australian drama school to make the list.